pantheon-systems/documentation/source/_docs/guides/github-pull-requests.md

 ## Add a New Module

 In this workflow, Composer should also always be used to install new modules and themes on your site.
-Never use the Drupal **Extend** -> **Install new module** feature, nor should you use `drush pm-download`, as neither of these techniques modify the `composer.json` file, which means that modules added this way will disappear the next time the build artifacts are pushed to your Pantheon multidev environment.
+Never use the Drupal **Extend** -> **Install new module** feature or `drush pm-download`, as neither of these techniques modify the `composer.json` file.
+Modules added using these methods will disappear the next time the build artifacts are pushed to your Pantheon multidev environment.

 1. In this example, we'll install [Pathauto](https://www.drupal.org/project/pathauto) on a Pantheon multidev environment using the Terminus Composer Plugin.